 Abstract

 This research establishes a framework in which to perform connectomic measurements of 927,472 data points across 182 major brain regions.
 A user shell was developed to derive these connectomes and provides mechanisms to report on and analyze the calculated data of interest.
-Machine learning algorithms have demonstrate the application of computational neuroscience through pattern discovery.
+Large scale univariate statistical analyses were performed to assess characteristics of the connectomic biomarkers extracted and machine learning models were constructed demonstrating their application in computational neuroscience through pattern discovery.
 The tool supports the extraction of data for multiple use cases, and provides mechanisms to integrate per patient data into the results.
-To demonstrate analysis capabilities, the instrument identified the largest effect size between gender in each of the measures, as well as the identification of regions with increased diffusion directed tracts suggesting brain development has occurred from refined learning.
+To demonstrate analysis capabilities, the software developed assesses the largest effect sizes between gender/sex in each of the measures and the biomarkers most correlated with patient age (and thus may act as measures of neural maturation).
+Findings have identified regional neural pathways with diffusion characteristics that may be indicative of pruning based fiber tract maturation.

 Acknowledgements